mLoDar/DiskFiller/README.md

 <br>

-## How it works:
+## How the application works:

-- The application checks if there are at least 4GB of free space.
+- It checks if there are at least 4GB of free space.

 - After that the application copies itself to `%appdata%`.
 Once copied there, the current process will be closed and the file will be deleted.